TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

 The blog was left to languish as I carried on with school and work.
 I graduated with a <a href="https://github.com/TeemuKoivisto/msc-thesis">MSc. from data science</a> and started working full time.
 Then one day a new server-side rendering framework gained my attention named [Next.js](https://nextjs.org/).
 It had a lot of hype and it seemed fun to try out alongside this fancy CSS library named [TailwindCSS](https://tailwindcss.com/).

 My impressions were... good.
 Straight from the get-go Next.js felt a lot less magical as you didn't have to wrap your head around GraphQL but could, instead, just parse Markdown files with normal file operations.
 Neat.
 Also the abstractions felt a lot less leaky and the file-to-page approach was very easy to grasp.
 I don't want to outrightly say Gatsby was inferior in all aspects, it is a fine tool which (once you figure it out) can produce wonderful sites!
-But these are like, my opinion man.
+But these are like, _my opinion man._

 However, I do want to note Gatsby's strange infatuation with its silly `gatsby-node.js` config file.
 It's just a nightmare to debug compared to Next.js where I could just use `fs` and `remark` to parse the markdown.
-No need to rebuild the site constantly and debug using console logs from the terminal or invent queries from the GraphQL GUI.
-(Hopefully things have changed since then)
+No need to rebuild the site constantly and debug using console.logs from the terminal or invent queries from the GraphQL GUI (hopefully things have changed since then).

 And the deployment!
-One can say Next.js was among the first to offer the modern frontend deployment flow where you just click buttons from the console and vóila!
+One can say Next.js/Vercel was among the first to offer the modern frontend deployment flow where you just click buttons from the console and vóila!
 You have set up a working pipeline from your GitHub repo to a website.
 Goodbye edge lambdas and stupid CSP rules.
 Also, at least back then, Next.js was far ahead in image optimization.

 ## Tailwind

 Another tool I trialed out then was Tailwind; an atomic set of CSS utility classes provided in a nice, structured form.
 I had my doubts about it, and still do, but Tailwind has proven to me that with a smaller, opinionated API for CSS developers can produce elegant UI designs much quicker.

-Tailwind is more of a design system than a tool which works best in reducing wandering into dead-ends while styling.
-It isn't as component-oriented as styled-components which lets you do all kinds of customizations, but more akin to writing inline CSS _really_ fast.
+It's more of a design system than a tool which works best in reducing wandering into dead-ends while styling.
+Compared to say <a href="https://styled-components.com/">styled-components</a> which allows every type of customization it's not as component-orinted but more akin to writing inline CSS _really_ fast.
 And yes, it can be a bit messy.

-It's, however, the efficiency of writing those styles that in the end separated Tailwind from the other CSS libraries I had used.
+The efficiency of writing those styles, however, is what in my opinion separates Tailwind from the other CSS libraries I had used.
 Working with CSS directly many developers get the insatiable feeling of wanting to tune a few details here and there to their heart's desire.
 Which is fine to learn CSS but isn't necessarily the most productive way to create nice UIs.
 Also with how many CSS libraries you can copy-paste an example HTML snippet and it just works?

-Tailwind has some limitations to it, certainly, such as having no built-in way of adding `::before` or `::after` elements (seems this has been fixed as of date).
-But it navigates through its downsides very remarkably and makes a difficult problem (styling web pages) seem almost trivial.
-And you can organize your classes with lint rules and so forth.
+But as all things it's not perfect.
+At one point there was no built-in way of adding `::before` or `::after` elements but it seems to have been fixed as of now.
+The generated styles might be a bit bigger than doing CSS manually.
+But I say it navigates through its downsides very remarkably and makes a difficult problem (styling web pages) seem almost trivial.

 Well, enough of praising.
-It's no silver bullet but works for people who want something that looks nice fast.
+One of the most painful lessons for a developer to learn is _not_ to fall in love with their tools.

 To illustrate the time difference though, the Gatsby + styled-components version took maybe a month's worth of work to create from scratch.
 The Next.js + Tailwind version took perhaps a week's worth of work.
 Of course, I copy-pasted much of the layout and components, refactoring them into Tailwind as I went.
 But still I dare say it was an easier journey.